lgthevinh/rface-service/README.md

 - Result publisher (Event publisher)
 And follow up are database and configuration.

+For more information, please refer to the development note in the assets folder or click [here](/assets/developement_note)

 ### Face recognition
 The face recognition component is built with deepface framework.
 However was modified to fit the project requirements (mainly converting input and output to numpy array).